 Position art at eye level.
 In a dining room, that means hanging it lower than usual because viewers will be seated, in an entry or hallway, art should be hung higher between 55” and 65” from the floor.

 For multiple artworks, arrange pieces on the floor first, to get a feel for how they look on a wall as a unit.
 Or you can tape pieces of paper on the wall, cut to sizes of your art, to review possible arrangements.

 The standard guideline for spacing multiple works is to leave one to three inches between frames.
 The smaller the works, generally the less space between.
-Very diverse subject matter calls for a little more space related work, such as botanical prints, look best hung closer together.
+Very diverse subject matter calls for a little more space-related work, such as botanical prints, look best hung close together.
 When the pieces are all the same size, a grid pattern of equal spacing unifies them.

 Inducing intimacy by hanging pictures low to visually link them with furniture.
 When you position art on top of, or close to furnishings such as a chair, end table and lamp, it becomes an integral part of the overall design.